Image Credit: The late Denis Hill. Purchases of this photo benefit the Island County Historical Society Archives and Museum. Purchase this photo

 Sometimes it just takes a little help from our friends to turn common concerns into helpful ideas of reality.

-During the mandatory covid19 shut-down we’ve heard from many people (on phone, email, or text of course) expressing worries for historic waterfront small businesses, owners and staff.
-We can’t count the number of times we’ve heard “How can small businesses survive this?” or “How can I help our local businesses survive…” Not to mention a small business owner saying “I am not sure my business can survive this…” and one who’s sadly closed entirely (Lower Loft Eatery).
+During the mandatory covid19 shut-down’s, subsequent restrictions and Island County uptick in cases (July 2021) we’ve heard from many people (on phone, email, or text) expressing worries for historic waterfront small businesses, owners and staff.
+We can’t count the number of times we’ve heard “How can small businesses survive this up and down, insecure times.
+What if we shut down again?” or “How can I help our local businesses survive.
+If this uptick keeps up they could really be doomed…” Not to mention a small business owner saying “I am not sure my business can survive this… Scared for the fall and winter” and one who’s sadly closed entirely at the first – hopefully only – shut down

 Saying we’re worried too, is an understatement!
-Coupeville business owners are our friends.
-Their staff are our friends.
-It’s that small town benefit of knowing everyone enough to care.
+Coupeville business owners and their staff are our family, friends and neighbors.
+It’s that small town benefit of knowing everyone that drives us to care and help.

-From our budget we can afford to commit up to $20,000 to provide 0 to low interest micro-loans to most affected Coupeville businesses and match YOUR investment into helping them too.
+The Coupeville Historic Waterfront board identified up to $20,000 to provide 0 to low interest micro-loans to most affected Coupeville businesses.

-With 75% of historic waterfront businesses closed (making no income but still strapped with rent and other bills) $20,000 is not a lot of money to help mitigate covid19 damage for businesses.
-With that in mind we are asking you to help generate more loans than we could alone.
+$20,000 is not a lot of money to help mitigate covid19 damage for some of our 40+ business members along the historic waterfront.
+With that in mind we are asking the public to help generate more loans than we could alone provide.

 Light at the End of the Tunnel – LENT